In this guide:

 Under Business Settings > Integrations you can integrate Google Analytics.
 Enter your Tracking ID from Google Analytics.
 That should look something like UA-XXXXXXX-X. See Finding your tracking code for help.

 That will add Google Analytics tracking to your scheduling page and send events when someone schedules an appointment.
+Each Acuity account can be integrated with only one Google Analytics ID.

 The event actions sent to Google Analytics when someone schedules an appointment from your scheduling page are: